robcanning/oscilla/README.md

 2. **Tag elements** using `id` attributes with cue or animation syntax.
 In Inkscape, select an object and press **Ctrl+Shift+X** to open the XML Editor and assign or edit its `id`.
 3. **Upload your SVG** through the interface or place it in the `/scores/` folder.
 Press \`\` to open the score/template loader interface, which allows you to browse and select from available files.
 4. **Perform the score** using time-based scroll, page navigation, or cue-triggered logic.

+⚠️ **Note:** The responsive design is currently buggy.
+For cue and trigger alignments to work correctly, open your browser’s Developer Tools and set the responsive mode to **iPad Pro (landscape)**.

 ---